armorwallet/armor-crypto-mcp/README.md

     - Grouping & Organization
     - Archiving
 - Swap & Trades
+    - Normal swap
     - DCA
     - Limit Orders
 - Supports Solana blockchain

 ## Coming Soon
+- More Blockchain Support
 - Staking
+- Minting
 - Armor Agents as a Tool
-- More Blockchain Support

 ## MCP Setup
 Currently you need to have the Armor NFT to get an API Key.
 Get it [here](https://codex.armorwallet.ai/)

-## Installation
-1. Make sure you have python installed
-2. Install uv:
-   - For Mac: Run `brew install uv` in terminal
-   - For Linux/Windows: Run `pip install uv` in terminal (command line interpreter)
-3. Your agent software (Claude, etc.) will handle execution of the MCP server

 ## Usage & Configuration
 To use the Armor MCP with your agent, you need the following configuration: